yuriif671/cst11-html-03/README.md

 # Defining Styles

+## Objectives
+* create an embedded style
+* create class or html tag selectors that can be used to apply a style across a document
+* use the position, top, left, width, and height styles to create an html block and place it on the html document

 We have looked at Inline Styles, where the style is defined inside an HTML Tag.
 A better approach to use an *embedded* style, where the style is included in a style tag.

 Open the page1.html document and see how this can be used.